 No technical climbing is required.
-If you find the hike tiresome you can hire a pony (you should bear the cost) and ride up to the halfway mark.
-There's a café at the halfway point and you stop here for refreshment.
+If you find the hike tiresome, you can hire a pony (you should bear the cost) and ride up to the halfway mark.
+There's a café at the halfway point, and you stop here for refreshment.
 Later you resume your journey and make your way up and down a stone staircase on a steep gorge.
-On reaching the monastery, you can enjoy the Paro valley's stunning views and the mountains surrounding the green valley.
+You can enjoy the Paro valley's stunning views and the mountains surrounding the green valley on reaching the monastery.

 Overnight in Paro at Hotel.